raeTen/celestia-g2-stereoscopic/README.md

    for realtime stereoscopics without any utility and for recording hardware-independent stereo-videos;
-   If you know about "crossed-eye"-stereos, and if you own two monitors, you may imagine the terrific effect... )
+   If you know about "crossed-eye"-stereos, and if you own two monitors, you may imagine the terrific effect … )
    Please note, at the moment we just have a "splitted view" with two situations at all.
 The active (splitted) view will be rendered as single stereo scene, while the inactive situation remains in "background".
 Not very user-friendly,